 SUMMARY OF RECENT MEETINGS

-THIS PAGE HIGHLIGHTS BRIEF SUMMARIES OF RECENT ACTIVITY OF OUR THREE COUNCILS AND FIVE COMMISSIONS.
+THIS PAGE HIGHLIGHTS BRIEF SUMMARIES OF RECENT ACTIVITY DURING OUR 18-19 FISCAL YEAR OF OUR THREE COUNCILS AND FIVE COMMISSIONS.
 (Newest summaries appear first.)

 SJ FINANCE COUNCIL -The Annual Budget for the 2018 – 2019 fiscal year has been completed and submitted to the Archdiocese for

 their review.
 A proposal was considered for the formation of a Fundraising Committee that would assist in coordinating all fundraising activities across both parishes.
 Jim Hoover led a discussion of future capital improvement projects that will need to be addressed by the FC, the most pressing of which will be the restoration of the parking lot.

 SJ FINANCE COUNCIL - A preliminary meeting was held with the SCOA FC to review the allocation of shared compensation expenses between the two parishes.
 A final review of the 2018-19 budget was conducted, and after certain recommended changes have been made, the FC gave its unanimous approval for presentation to the Pastoral Council at their next meeting.

 SC FINANCE COUNCIL - The Finance Council reviewed the March 2018 financial statements.
 Expenditures are under control and contributions are at budget.
 Our budget for fiscal 2018-2019 was reviewed in detail.
 Final salary allocations between parishes were resolved at a joint session with St Joan’s Finance Council.
 The Parish budget meets Archdiocesan guidelines.
 It calls for a 1% increase in contributions and reflects revenues over expenditures by $3,785.